-Relatively new to the farming scene, Dan was born to do this job!
+Dan was born to do this job!
 With a passion to match his work ethic, he’s a natural at farming!
 Dan is the main workhorse here, managing the production of the crops from planting and irrigating to harvesting, organizing the crew and selling at the Farmers’ Markets.
 With his steady, positive personality, never disheartened by a rainy day, he is a joy to have around.
-When not farming, Dan is out having fun with his three kiddos or enjoying a coffee with Kat.
+When not farming, Dan is out having fun with his four kiddos or enjoying a coffee with Kat.

-Kat has been involved in farming for 2 decades!
+Kat has been involved in farming for over 2 decades!
 Starting in the fresh-cut flower industry in Ontario as a young teen, she’s tried her hand at forestry, greenhouse operations, ranching and beekeeping.
 She first joined the crew at Pilgrims’ Produce to learn about veggie production over a dozen years ago.
 The common thread in all these experiences has been a love for the outdoors, working with her hands and enjoying the beauty of the natural world.
-Kat would rather be out gardening her flower plot or capturing beauty through her camera lens, but she also juggles the office tasks for running the farm business and loves to get her hands in the dirt when she can.
-Also filling her time and heart are their three young children, who are happy to join in any farming adventures!
+Kat handles the office tasks for running the farm business and loves to get her hands in the dirt when she can.
+Also filling her time and heart are their four young children, who are happy to join in many farming adventures!